 For example, the nerve roots that travel through the first vertebra (C1) are responsible for controlling the head and neck while the C4 nerve roots control the biceps.
-When a nerve root at any level of the spine becomes impinged (or pinched), symptoms will typically be located in the areas of the body that are controlled by those nerves, and the activity in the corresponding region may also be affected.
+When a nerve root at any level of the spine becomes pinched, symptoms will typically be located in the areas of the body that are controlled by those nerves, and the movement in the corresponding region may also be affected.

 Nerve roots at the C6 level

-It should be noted that everybody has a slightly different nerve root “map,” so individuals with a C6 pinched nerve will likely experience slightly different symptoms.
+It should be noted that everybody has a slightly different nerve root map, so individuals with a C6 pinched nerve could experience slightly different symptoms.
 Typically, however, when a nerve root is pinched at the C6 level, pain, weakness, tingling and numbness may be felt down the arm and into the thumb.
 This occurs because the C6 nerve roots usually are responsible for managing the extensor muscles that control movements in the wrists.
 In some cases, a C6 pinched nerve may cause atrophy (or weakening) in the biceps.
-Physicians should check to ensure that a patient’s reflexes in the lower arms have not also become diminished.
+Doctors should check to ensure that a patient’s reflexes in the lower arms haven’t also become diminished.